Manjalar Dam

 The Manjalar Dam is a dam across the Manjalar River in the Indian state of Tamil Nadu.

-Across the river at around 6 km from Batlagundu bus stand.
-The dam is situated in Dindigul District, Manjalar Dam has been constructed for irrigation purposes.
+Across the river at around 6 km from Devadhanapatti bus stand.
+The dam is situated in Theni District, Manjalar Dam has been constructed for irrigation purposes.
 Manjalar Dam is at the end of Manjalar Road about 5.5 km north from SH-36 at Devadanapatti town beginning along Kamatchi Amman temple road.
 Manjalar dam can be viewed from the Kodai Ghat road, en route to Kodaikanal, about 19 km from Batlagundu.